DarkCat09/python-aternos/docs/howto/server.md

 # How-To 2: Controlling Minecraft server

-In the previous part we logged into account and started a server.
+In the previous part we've logged into an account and have started a server.
 But python-aternos can do much more.

 ## Basic methods